-Staff and visitors who are fully vaccinated may remove masks for both indoor and outdoor activities, unless the activity is for children age 11 or younger.
-Staff and participants who are not yet fully vaccinated may remove masks for outdoor activities, keeping a safe distance, but must continue to wear masks when participating in indoor activities.
 The park district will not be requiring patrons or participants to be vaccinated, nor will it be tracking vaccination or other personal medical information for patrons.
 We will be abiding by the honor system and ask for guests’ responsible and respectful cooperation.

+We continue to monitor and follow the guidelines associated with COVID 19 on the federal, state and county level, as they relate to our programs and facilities and to keep the community safe.
 Thank you to our residents for all of your support and cooperation throughout the changes we have navigated as a community throughout the pandemic.
 With neighbors supporting each other, lots of smiling eyes, and a vaccination rate of 70%, you have shown how a strong community is built through the actions of each individual.

 What does Phase 5 mean for summer camps?

 We are so excited about entering Phase 5!
 We cannot wait to have some fun in the sun with your campers and hope they are as excited as we are to get back to the swing of things this summer.